Zero-Shot Neural Architecture Search with Weighted Response Correlation: Methodology

+Proxy voting refers to the process where multiple proxies collaborate using predefined aggregation methods to estimate the performance of neural architectures.
 Given that no single proxy can consistently and robustly outperform all other proxies across all scenarios \cite{PPP}, proxy voting for architecture estimation is standard practice \cite{ZeroCost, PPP}.
 To improve the performance and stability of proxies, we propose a voting proxy, named SJW, which employs a majority voting rule based on three highly competitive proxies: SynFlow, JacCor, and WRCor.
 For comparison, we also propose two additional voting proxies.
 ZeroCost \cite{ZeroCost} is a voting proxy of SynFlow, JacCor, and SNIP; SPW is a voting proxy of SynFlow, PNorm, and WRCor, where PNorm is the most cost-effective proxy except for Params and FLOPs.
 We do not use NASWOT and ZiCo as the voting experts because they have similar measures of the expressivity and generalizability of neural architectures.